 Classical Everest Base Camp Trek

-We start Classical Everest Base Camp Trek from Kathmandu by jeep.
+We start the Classical Everest Base Camp Trek from Kathmandu by jeep.
 The jeep goes using various highways and the last one being the Everest Highway.
 The highways connect to Chaurikharka village which is just a little ahead of Lukla.
 Then, our first stop is at Salleri.
 From here, again we take a drive through a dirt road until Nunthala; and from this point, we start our trek to Everest.
-In this trek, we will pass through Namche Bazaar (the Sherpa capital), Tengboche Monastery (the largest in the region), Dingboche, Gorakshep and we finally reach Everest Base Camp.
+On this trek, we pass through Namche Bazaar (the Sherpa capital), Tengboche Monastery (the largest in the region), Dingboche, and Gorakshep, and we finally reach Everest Base Camp.

-In this trek, your journey involves many ups and downs that are nerve shaking; but you get the rewards of awesome nature.
-Visiting the different monasteries on the way with prayers flag throughout the trail will lift up your spirituality.
-An interaction with local people will let you know about their culture and lifestyles.
+In this trek, your journey involves many ups and downs that are nerve-shaking; but you get the rewards of awesome nature.
+Visiting the different monasteries on the way with prayer flags throughout the trail lifts your spirituality.
+Interaction with local people lets you know about their culture and lifestyles.
 The mountainous life people are very attractive their great hospitality makes you feel homely.

-During the trek, you can get the chance to interact with an amazing conventional route of beautiful farmlands, lush landscapes, stunning waterfalls, pine and rhododendron forests etc. When you reach the Everest Base Camp and hike to Kalapattar, you will get the majestic views of mountains like Mt.
+During the trek, you can get the chance to interact with an amazing conventional route of beautiful farmlands, lush landscapes, stunning waterfalls, pine and rhododendron forests, etc. When you reach the Everest Base Camp and hike to Kalapatthar, you get majestic views of mountains like Mt.
 Everest, Mt.
 Lhotse, Mt.
-Nuptse , Mt.
-Amadablam , Mt.
+Nuptse, Mt.
+Amadablam, Mt.
 Pumori, Mt.
-Thamserku etc.
+Thamserku, etc.

 Himalayan Sanctuary Adventure Pvt.
-Ltd. has designed 22 days Classical Everest Base Camp Trek will great experience and thoughtfulness.
+Ltd. has designed 18 days Classical Everest Base Camp Trek that is of great experience and thoughtfulness.
 The package has separated proper days for acclimatization required with the rising elevation.
-So, get ready to endure whatever comes in to your way.
+So, get ready to endure whatever comes your way.
 Experience the wilderness and challenges on the way to Everest Base Camp.

 Day 01 – Arrive in Kathmandu (1,400 m).